JSThreads/mongost/README.md

 ## Structure

 The Mongo API use one table named `povajs-api` where is the Mongo all databases administrator that is used by the API.
 Inside this database are two tables: `users` and `databases`.
-One store all the users with their permissions for databases and other one store the databases create by Mongo API because those are only accessible from Mongo API for security.
+One store all the users with their permissions for databases and other one store the databases created or added by Mongo API because those are only accessible for security.

 ## API